NicolasRomeroSilva/CACH-Challenge/README.md

 ### `getHint`

-Take an optional URL parameter `info` and returns that specific piece of information about that words.
+Take an optional URL parameter `info` and returns that specific piece of information about that word.
 Currently, `etymology`, `synonyms`, `examples`, and `part_of_speech` are supported.
 If the parameter `info` is not passed a random piece of information is returned.